jacksund/simmate/docs/parameters.md

 --------------------------

 ## max_path_length
-For diffusion workflows, this the maximum length allowed for a single path.
+For diffusion workflows, this is the maximum length allowed for a single path.

 === "yaml"
     ``` yaml